percona/pmm/doc/source/pmm-admin.rst

 Adding external monitoring services
 --------------------------------------------------------------------------------

 The |pmm-admin.add| command is also used to add external :term:`monitoring services <External Monitoring Service>`.
 This command adds an external monitoring service assuming that the underlying |prometheus| exporter is already set up and accessible.
+The default scrape timeout is 10 seconds, and the interval equals to 1 minute.

 To add an external monitoring service use the |opt.external-service|
 monitoring service followed by the port number, name of a |prometheus|